What To Do When You Have A Sewage Back

 Posted in Emergency Plumbing Services, on April 12, 2021

 Sewage backups are every homeowner's worst nightmare as it can take forever to clean up the mess, can cause lasting damage to your home plumbing and be quite expensive.
 Sewage backups happen when there are heavy rains occurring for an extended period, which causes the sewer capacity to fill up.
 In areas without sufficient power, the water can go towards the home and can cause sewage backup.
 If you're worried about sewer backups in your home, It's first essential to know how to prevent sewer backups and understand the repair costs associated.
-At Broward Plumbing, we have extensive experience helping homeowners avoid sewage backup and provide repairs using the latest technologies, including camera inspection, flushing and clean-out installation.
+At Broward Plumbing, our plumbers near Boca Raton and Broward County have extensive experience helping homeowners avoid sewage backup and provide repairs using the latest technologies, including camera inspection, flushing and clean-out installation.
 Read more below for further information on sewage backups and how to protect your home.

 How to Prevent Sewage Backup

 One of the most straightforward and most efficient steps to prevent sewage backups is to get annual sewer inspections of your home.
 Sewage backups are more likely to happen if drains aren't cleaned if there's grease build-up and cracks in the piping.
 Getting an inspection of your gutters, which can be done via a camera inspection, can point out different issues with your piping and help determine the repairs necessary to prevent a backup.
 Additionally, the older the home is, the more likely that the piping in your home has worn out and is more susceptible to backups.
 A quick and inexpensive repair can go a long way in preventing sewage backups and expensive repairs.